Yannis4444/Orange-Share/README.md

 Once everything is running, you can enable and disable Orange Share by clicking on the icon.
 Double-clicking the icon will open the settings in your browser.

-### Windows

-You can find some working `.exe` files of Orange Share in the [releases](https://github.com/Yannis4444/Orange-Share/releases).

-There are multiple options
- - `orangeshare.exe` will start Orange Share in a new console window
- - `orangeshare-noconsole.exe` will start Orange Share without any further output
- - `orangeshare-tray-icon.exe` will create a tray icon from which Orange Share can be started and stopped.

-You can also create your own executables using [`pyinstaller`](https://github.com/pyinstaller/pyinstaller) as shown in `create_exe.bat`.

 ## Run Options